AligatorDev/Nui-Helper/README.md

 First, Download Project, and put it in your resource folder!

-Now write in top of your __resource.lua or fxmanifest.lua file!
+Now write on top of your __resource.lua or fxmanifest.lua file!

 ```lua